OpenPOWERFoundation/a2o/README.md

    * continue with cocotb testing
    * add A2Node bridge to WB, and Litex wrapper
-   * experiment with parameters to create smaller version(s) for dOpenLane
+   * experiment with parameters to create smaller version(s) for OpenLane

 # Original Release